maestroNeal/vapor-api/README.md

 ## Table of Contents
 - [About the Project](#about-the-project)

-## About the Project
+## About the VAPOR-API

 Brief description of your Vapor project, its purpose, and what it does.

-For example:
-"This project is a REST API built using [Vapor](https://vapor.codes), a web framework for Swift, and uses PostgreSQL as its database.
-The API allows users to perform CRUD operations on a collection of resources, such as tasks, users, or any other entities."
+This project is a REST API built using [Vapor](https://vapor.codes), a web framework for Swift, and uses PostgreSQL as its database.
+The API allows users to perform CRUD operations on a collection of resources, such as tasks, users, or any other entities.

 ## Features